Tony-CORE/PowerBI-Projects/README.md

 ## Files

-- `UK_Bank_Customer_Dashboard.pbix`: The Power BI dashboard file.
+- `Customer Analysis Bank.pbix`: The Power BI dashboard file.
-- `Data/`: Folder containing the raw data used in the dashboard.
+- `P6-UK-Bank-Customers`: The raw data used in the dashboard.
 - `README.md`: This file.

 ### Screenshot